 It's possible to propagate, or grow, many herbs and plants from cuttings.
 This process basically clones the parent plant, which sounds like something out of science fiction, but all it means is that part of the plant regrows itself.
 Plant cuttings that can regrow are fairly common in nature and these are 11 of the easiest plants and herbs of all to regrow.

-The best way to regrow sage is to take cuttings from a garden in the fall and pot it over winter, then replant it in spring.
-You can also try to grow roots in water, since it is a soft stemmed plant.
+The best way to regrow sage is to take cuttings from a garden in the fall and pot it over winter, then repot it in spring.
+You can also try to grow roots in water from the leaf cuttings since it is a soft-stemmed plant.

 Rosemary will take over your herb garden if given the chance, so it's a great herb to start with if you want to try and propagate a plant.
 You can use new growth in the spring or basal cuttings in the late fall.
 The greener the stem is, the easier it will be to regrow new shoots.

 Regrowing thyme is exactly like regrowing rosemary.
 The two are even close enough that you can regrow them using the same jar of water (just make sure there's plenty of room in the jar).